gustavochm/phasepy/README.rst

 of this software, and a DISCLAIMER OF ALL WARRANTIES.

-Although not required by the phasepy license, if it is convenient for you, please cite thermo if used in your work.
+Although not required by the phasepy license, if it is convenient for you, please cite phasepy if used in your work.
 Please also consider contributing any changes you make back, and benefit the community.